herflis/docs-temp/content/content-management/08-list-fields.md

 }
 ```

-Following example shows how to use expando fieldss in an OData request as selected field:
+The following example shows how to use expando fields in an OData request as selected fields:

 <tab category="content-management" article="list-fields" example="selectByListField" />

 ## List expando fields defined on a specified list

 sensenet lets you get the list of the custom fields added to an individual custom list requesting its [metadata](/api-docs/basic-concepts/metadata).
-Following request returns the Service Metadata Document of the specified instance that exposes the data model of the service in XML or JSON:
+Following request returns the Service Metadata Document of the specified instance that exposes the data model of the service in XML or JSON format:

 <tab category="content-management" article="list-fields" example="metadata" />